Skip to content

 Choose your contractor carefully

 Texas does not require state-level roofing contractor licenses, placing verification responsibility on Amarillo homeowners.
-Contractors must hold valid local business licenses from Potter County or the City of Amarillo and maintain proper registration with the Texas Secretary of State if operating as corporations or LLCs.
-Homeowners should verify liability insurance, workers' compensation coverage, and check complaint histories through the Texas Department of Insurance database before hiring.
+Contractors must hold valid business licenses from Potter County or the City of Amarillo and maintain proper registration with the Texas Secretary of State if operating as a corporation or LLC.
+Verify contractors carry appropriate liability and workers' compensation insurance, check Better Business Bureau ratings, and confirm complaint history through the Texas Department of Insurance database.

 10